AndDiSa/mm-android-backup-restore/README.md

 > [Android Backup Project](https://github.com/AndDiSa/android_backup_project) is a instrumentation toolkit which enables backup (and restore) of Android applications together with their data off a running (Magisk rooted) Android device

-> [Android Backup Restore](README.md) standard [Magisk](https://github.com/topjohnwu/Magisk) permissions are too restrictive to let the toolkit doing its work.
-This module adapts the permissions so that the toolkit can do its work.
+> Standard [Magisk](https://github.com/topjohnwu/Magisk) permissions are too restrictive to let the [Android Backup Restore](README.md) toolkit doing its work.
+This module adapts the permissions up to a level so that the toolkit can finally do its work.

 ## Supported architectures
 - `arm64`, `arm`, `x86`, `x86_64`